Things to Do in Japan in October

 As a general rule, one unique public holiday is not worked in October:

-- Second Monday in October -- 体育の日Taiiku no Hi, Undô-kai, Health and Sports Day
+- Second Monday of October -- 体育の日Taiiku no Hi, Undô-kai, Health and Sports Day

 Top things to do